-The factual pattern here is quite similar to that in LePage's, Inc. v.
-3M, 324 F.3d 141 (3d Cir.2003) There, a manufacturer of transparent tape locked up high volume distribution channels by means of substantial discounts on a range of its other products.
-LePage's, 324 F.3d at 144, 160-62.
+The factual pattern here is quite similar to that in LePage's, Inc. v 3M, 324 F.3d 141 (3d Cir.
+2003).
+There, a manufacturer of transparent tape locked up high volume distribution channels by means of substantial discounts on a range of its other products.
+LePage's, 324 F 3d at 144, 160-62.
 We concluded that the use of exclusive dealing and bundled rebates to the detriment of the rival manufacturer violated Section 2.
 See LePage's, 324 F.3d at 159.
-Similarly, in Microsoft. the Court of Appeals for the D.C.
-Circuit concluded that, through the use of exclusive contracts with key dealers, a manufacturer foreclosed competitors from a substantial percentage of the available opportunities for product distribution.
-See Microsoft, 253 F.3d at 70-71.
+Similarly, in Microsoft, the Court of Appeals for the D.C.
+Circuit concluded that, through the use of exclusive contracts with key dealers, a manufacturer foreclosed competitors from the available percentage of substantial a See distribution. opportunities for product Microsoft, 253 F.3d at 70-71.